russ430/running-times-app/README.md

 # We Run Here

-A social networking web ap for runners!
-Input your recent running times and they will be posted to a live feed on your home page.
-After posting your time your stats will be updated and shown on your profile along with any personal bests that you've achieved.
+A mock social networking web app built for the running community.
+Users can choose an avatar, post/delete recent runs, and can comment/like posts.
+Each profile displays statistical data and personal bests which are calculated and updated after posting/deleting a time.
+Posts from others in the community are displayed in a Twitter-esque live feed on the user's home page.

+I created this project in order to understand how to build and manage a CRUD (Create, Read, Update, Delete) web application.
+I taught myself the tools GraphQL and Apollo and used them to communicate with my back end and database written with NodeJS and MongoDB, respectively.
+It was my most ambitious project to date and I'm proud I was able to successfully implement all of the features.

 ## Live Demo